-- Cars: today’s electric cars can do 95% of our trips!
+- Vehicles: today’s electric cars can do 95% of our car trips!

-- Light trucks: introducing electric garbage trucks and buses that can save local governments money now!
+- Vehicles: today’s light electric garbage trucks and buses save local governments money

 - What about hydrogen?